On Tuesday, choose which 75-minute sessions to attend from two tracks. No advance selection is necessary. Also, we’ll provide an awesome lunch.

 It’s tough to know how effective we are as UX leaders, outside of the dreaded 360-degree feedback review process.
 UX professionals are busy advocating for process and best practices, building team skills, and mentoring future leaders.
 There is little time for reflection.

-Kim will share tools that we can use to reflect upon our work: how effective we are at defining and communicating a UX vision for products and services.
+Kim will share tools that we can use to guide and reflect upon our work: how effective we are at helping our organizations deliver better experiences.
 It’s not just our skills that make us great leaders, but how our style fits within the needs of the team and the organization in which we work.
 Learn how to identify the skills you have that benefit you, and the areas where you need to grow.

 Kim will show you how to: